gabriel-hahn/files-upload/README.md

 ## Online

 This project is not available online because is needed to implement user validation, otherwise the application will show all files from all users.
-I have been using this project as personal project, but you can create an AWS S3 bucket and publish it on Heroku or Netlify and have your own upload images application :)
+I have been using this project as a private application, but you can create an AWS S3 bucket and publish it on Heroku or Netlify and have your own upload images application :)

 ## Contributing